South African Class 15F 4-8-2: Preservation

 Given its usefulness and the large quantity placed in service with the SAR, there were many efforts to save a significant number at the end of the steam era.
-About 60 survived into the 21st century, most still owned by the THF.
-Since that time (Year 2000), many have now been scrapped with more scrapping expected, especially those stored at Millsite (Krugersdorp) which have been stripped by thieves.
-This is a list of what remains today (January 2019).
+About 60 survived into the 21st century, most still owned by the Transnet Heritage Fund (THF).
+Since the year 2000, many have now been scrapped with more scrapping expected, especially those stored at Millsite (Krugersdorp) which have been stripped by thieves.
+This is a list of what remains as of January 2019.

-No. 3052 Avril formerly owned by the artist David Shepherd, now owned by Sandstone and in the custody of Reefsteamers was loaned out to FOTR.
+No. 3052 Avril formerly owned by the artist David Shepherd, now owned by Sandstone and in the custody of Reefsteamers was loaned out to Friends of the Rail (FOTR).
 It was derailed near Cullinan on 21 March 2017 while working an FOTR train following the theft of some 250 metres of rail.
 Damage was minimal, mainly being confined to the destruction of the cowcatcher.
-However, the loan was terminated and the locomotive returned to the custody of Reefsteamers at Germiston.
+However, the loan was terminated and the locomotive returned to the custody of Reefsteamers at Germiston before moving by road to the Sandstone farm.

 In 2006, NBL-built no. 3007 was returned to its builder's home city, Glasgow in Scotland, where it was initially put on static display in George Square for fundraising purposes by the North British Locomotive Preservation Group.
 The move of no. 3007 from staging in the Bloemfontein locomotive depot to Glasgow was recorded in Season 3 of the television documentary series Monster Moves in 2008.
 The locomotive was originally to have been trucked to Durban by Moveright International, but the transporter was not capable of carrying the locomotive.
 Instead, it was towed by rail on a two-day journey across the country, with ten flat wagons used to augment the braking capacity of the locomotives which hauled the Class 15F.
 The locomotive now resides in the Glasgow Museum of Transport's collection at the new Riverside Museum.